TASEmulators/fceux/README-SDL.md

 * libgtk2.0 (optional) - version >= 2.24 recommended
 * libgtk3.0 (optional) - this compiles as of fceux 2.2.0
 * liblua5.1 (optional)
+* minizip (optional) - you may chose to use the version of minizip on your system by enabling SYSTEM_MINIZIP in the SConstruct
 * c++ compiler -- you may use g++ from gcc or clang++ from llvm.

 2 - Installation